Explainable Equivariant Neural Networks for Particle Physics: PELICAN: PELICAN explainability

 An extra piece of evidence in support of this hypothesis can be found by modifying the loss function.
-If we re-train the model on the same \Delphes dataset using a loss function consisting of a single energy term $|E_{\mathrm{reco}}-E_{\mathrm{true}}|$, we find a distribution of weights (see Fig.~\ref{lossE_weights}) nearly as bimodal as the original one trained on truth-level data (see Fig.~\ref{weights_parent_6D}).
+If we re-train the model on the same \Delphes dataset using a loss function consisting of a single energy term $|E_{\mathrm{reco}}-E_{\mathrm{true}}|$, we find a distribution of weights (see \figref{lossE_weights}) nearly as bimodal as the original one trained on truth-level data (see \figref{weights_parent_6D}).
 This indicates that the source of the error in PELICAN's reconstruction on \Delphes data is overwhelmingly \textit{spatial}.
 Out of all the steps that \Delphes performs, only two are purely spatial: momentum smearing within one cell, and the simulated magnetic field.
-However, the detector cells (approximately $0.02\times 0.02$ in $(\eta,\phi)$) are much smaller than the magnitude of PELICAN's typical angular error, and thus smearing cannot explain the error.
+However, the detector cells (approximately $0.02\times 0.02$ in $(\eta,\phi)$) are much smaller than the magnitude of PELICAN's typical angular error, and thus smearing alone cannot explain the error.